hellc/bans/README.md

 ## SETUP GUIDE

-The main goal is to provide secure and anonymous features to link and retreive your custom blockchain addresses based on public domain name you own.
+The main goal is to provide secure and anonymous features to link and retrieve your custom blockchain addresses based on public domain name you own.
 That will allow you to use short and user friendly names that could be found by everyone throught the simple validation procedure.

 ### STEPS